darrenks/nibbles/docs/tutorial_tour.md

 # Tutorial: Tour

-In this tutorial you will learn how to use some of the more complicated built ins that aren't immediately obvious from the $QuickRef
+In this tutorial you will learn how to use some of the more complicated built ins that aren't immediately obvious from the $QuickRef.

+There aren't many example here [yet?], but there are many in [https://github.com/darrenks/nibbles/blob/main/Ops.hs](Ops.hs) of the source code.

 ## Filter (not&#8728;)
 Filter (like many ops that want a function that returns a boolean) have no use for a tuple return, so `~` is taken to mean `not` of the function after `~`.

 ## Zip With
-TODO
+See the zipop table at the bottom of the $QuickRef for all supported ops. `~` can be used to do a true zip with a custom fn.

+Note that the 2nd arg doesn't have to be a list, if a scalar it will cycle itself.

+TODO Note that there are a few loose ends that need tidying here with respect to tuples.

 ## Foldr / Scanl
-TODO
+If the second arg is a constant then it is treated as an initial value in the fold, otherwise the first (or last in the case of foldr) element of the list is the initial value.

+There are some special cases for when the list is of tuples and for creating tuples.
+TODO explain those.

 ### Special Folds / Scans
-TODO
+See the foldop table at the bottom of the $QuickRef for all supported ops.
+Note that if using `>` or `<` it will take an additional expression and do a max/min by that function.

+TODO Note that there are a few loose ends that need tidying here with respect to tuples and 2d+ lists.

+## Division
+It is safe, in that if you divide by 0 you will get a signed infinity, except that infinity = 2^128...

 ## Drop / Take
 Note that `` ` turns them into ops that also return a list of the elements not selected (like split at in Haskell).

 If `~` is used for the first arg then take a 3rd arg and drop/take while that fn is truthy.
 It is compatible with `` `.

+Negatives wrap once.

 ## Subscript
 This is 1 indexed and wrapped.
 If you do not want wrapping (and instead want the default value for the element type if out of bounds), then precede the index with `~`.